dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 This enemy gains an attack bonus for each weapon in their inventory, an armor bonus for each piece of armor in their inventory, and 3 additional ammo for each quiver in their inventory (including ranged weapons).

     "This orc is so covered in iron and steel that you cannot tell where prosthesis ends and armor begins.
 It's blades are long and sharp, and within its arm-mounted crossbow some strange machination whirs disconcertingly."

+*Orc Sorceror*

+Dark vision, keeps distance, closes distance if can't cast, tier 3.

+This enemy has the enemy spells "enrage ally" "heal ally" "heal self" and "cause fear".
+These orcs only spawn as leaders of a pack.
+If it reaches the “Duel” result during parley with a leader who is not an Orc Sorceror or an Orc Elder, that orc and its pack immediately join the Orc Priest’s band, as if it were a lower tier orc.

 # **Kobolds**: